 The following are all problems that your child may encounter if they are entering games motivated by the cash reward:

-- Child gets stuck between earning the reward, pleasing the parent or doing what the coach is asking.
+- They get stuck between earning the reward, pleasing the parent or doing what the coach is asking.
 As a result ends up doing none of it particularly well.

-- They end up with tunnel vision, only focusing on the goal rather than other things going on around them.
+- They end up with tunnel vision, only focusing on the scoring rather than other things going on around them.

 - They can show a lack of effort when played in other positions particularly in defence.

-- Their self esteem can go if they hit a barren run – all top goalscorers have had bad runs without scoring!
+- Their self esteem can go if they hit a barren run – all top scorers have had bad runs without scoring!

 - If teammates feel they are only playing for themselves they may end up not passing to them.